QuarkNerd/blog/ilopatkin/_posts/2014-03-12-native-code-emscripten-webgl-simmer-gently.md

 There are two levels of optimisation available with the Emscripten tool chain.
 The first one is LLVM compiler optimisation which is triggered by setting the `--llvm-opts` level of `emcc` command, and the second is emcc optimisation set by `-O` level which works at the JavaScript level.
 There are 4 levels of each ranging from 0 (no optimisation) to 3 (heavy optimisation).
 We tried different optimisation flags and measured performance on different platforms and here are some conclusions:
 * Emcc optimisation `-O3` can sometimes over-optimise things and throw out relevant code, so use with care.
-* `-O2 --llvm-opts 2` seems to be the most reasonable in terms of performance and stabilily combination.
+* `-O2 --llvm-opts 2` seems to be the most reasonable in terms of performance and stability combination.
 Emcc optimises for performance and size in one shot, so a difference between `-O2` and `-O0` can be of a factor up to 3.
-* Emcc optimisation flag `-O` makes a noticable difference in performance (up to a factor of 3 again) whereas `--llvm-opts` not so much.
+* Emcc optimisation flag `-O` makes a noticeable difference in performance (up to a factor of 3 again) whereas `--llvm-opts` not so much.
 * Emscripten-generated JavaScript code is 2 to 20 times slower than its equivalent native code.
 This heavily depends on language features being used and is quite close to measurements done by other developers you could find on the net.

 ##Other considerations